Time to read

 • Tools.
 They provide designers with everything they need to get the work done.

 • People.
-They evaluate how many people are needed in the team, recruit and make people stay.
+They evaluate how many people are needed in the team, recruit, and make people stay.

 • Budget.
 They evaluate the most reasonable budget for the healthy functioning of the design team.